-Some standard operating procedures – step by step handy guide/checklists of things to prepare in the event of an emergency, and other procedures.
-Add your own extra lines to suit your requirements, and then print them off – perhaps leave them in the head for people to read and familiarise themselves so that in the event of something terrible happening you’ll have it fresh in your mind of what to do.
+Some standard operating procedures – step by step handy guide/checklists of things to prepare in the event of an emergency, and other routine procedures.
+You might like to add things like pre-departure checks and packing up checks etc. Add your own extra lines to suit your requirements, and then print them off – perhaps leave them in the head for people to read and familiarise themselves so that in the event of something terrible happening you’ll have it fresh in your mind of what to do.

 Print off the boat shape and draw in the location of all your safety gear on board.
 You can also do an electrical plan, a plumbing plan etc.